 Within your work, you must show your assessor that you can do the following.
-You will be observed a number of times (as a guide, at least five times, each on different clients.
-One observation must be an application of woven highlights and/or lowlights on a full head).
+You will be observed a number of times (as a guide, at least four times, each on different clients).
 Each time you achieve all the points listed, your assessor will tick the circle and enter the date.